Reading time: 4 minutes

 - Age Pension and super benefits: How do they interact?

-When it comes to the super system, reaching age 60 triggers an important change.
-It means you can withdraw you super benefits more easily and for most people it is tax-free.
+When it comes to super, reaching age 60 triggers an important change.
+It means you can withdraw your super benefits more easily and, for most people, they are tax free.

-This represents a big change from the tax position if you withdraw your benefits before age 60, as tax is usually payable on some part of your super benefit.
+This represents a big change from your tax position if you withdraw your benefits before age 60, when some tax is usually payable on part of your super benefit.